Skip to main content

 });

-• create a custom locale object (or modify the default one) and provide translations for all text labels (it can be any language you need)
+• create a locale object (or modify a built-in one) and provide translations for all text labels (in any language)

 // create Pivot